-When you notify us of an alleged copyright infringement, please be sure to include the following information:
+When you notify us of the alleged copyright infringement, please be sure to include the following information:

-- A detailed description of the infringing material and information sufficient to permit Stanford to locate the material, including the URL where it is located;
+- a description of the infringing material and information sufficient to permit Stanford to locate the material, including the URL where it is located;

-- A statement that you in good faith believe that use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law;
+- a statement by you that you have a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner, or its agent, or the law;

-- A statement by you, signed under penalty of perjury, that the information in the notification is accurate and that you have the authority to enforce the copyrights that are claimed to be infringed.
+- a statement by you, signed under penalty of perjury, that the information in the notification is accurate and that you have the authority to enforce the copyrights that are claimed to be infringed; and